-Moreover, the absence of a clear and transparent regulatory framework risks creating environments where AI technologies are deployed without adequate consideration of their broader societal impact (Barsekh-Onji et al., 2025).
+Moreover, the absence of a clear and transparent regulatory framework risks creating environments where AI technologies are deployed without adequate consideration of their broader societal impact (Mohsin Khan et al., 2025).
 The uneven application of AI ethics policies across Southeast Asia also hampers the ability of these nations to build public trust in AI technologies.
-As such, there is an urgent need for research that examines the ethical guidelines that govern AI in Southeast Asia, comparing the strengths and weaknesses of each approach and offering recommendations for best practices (Bignami et al., 2025).
+As such, there is an urgent need for research that examines the ethical guidelines that govern AI in Southeast Asia, comparing the strengths and weaknesses of each approach and offering recommendations for best practices.
 The problem is compounded by the varying levels of technological development, political will, and societal readiness to address these ethical concerns, making a region-specific analysis all the more crucial.

 This study aims to provide a comparative analysis of AI ethical guidelines in Southeast Asian countries, identifying the gaps and challenges that exist in their current policies.
-By doing so, it seeks to highlight the need for coordinated, regionally specific frameworks that promote the ethical use of AI while safeguarding citizens' rights and interests (Billingsley et al., 2024).
-The research also aims to identify the factors that contribute to the disparities in AI governance across the region, including the role of government policies, international collaboration, and the involvement of civil society (Chen et al., 2025).
+By doing so, it seeks to highlight the need for coordinated, regionally specific frameworks that promote the ethical use of AI while safeguarding citizens' rights and interests.
+The research also aims to identify the factors that contribute to the disparities in AI governance across the region, including the role of government policies, international collaboration, and the involvement of civil society.

 The primary objective of this study is to conduct a comparative analysis of the AI ethical guidelines currently being developed and implemented across Southeast Asian nations.
-By examining the ethical principles that underpin AI governance in countries like Singapore, Malaysia, Indonesia, and Thailand, the research seeks to identify commonalities, divergences, and potential best practices (de Almeida & dos Santos Júnior, 2025).
-This research aims to determine how these nations are addressing core ethical issues such as privacy, transparency, accountability, fairness, and bias in AI systems, and how their efforts align with international frameworks such as the European Union's AI Act or UNESCO's AI ethics guidelines (Deberdt et al., 2025).
+By examining the ethical principles that underpin AI governance in countries like Singapore, Malaysia, Indonesia, and Thailand, the research seeks to identify commonalities, divergences, and potential best practices.
+This research aims to determine how these nations are addressing core ethical issues such as privacy, transparency, accountability, fairness, and bias in AI systems, and how their efforts align with international frameworks such as the European Union's AI Act or UNESCO's AI ethics guidelines.

-Furthermore, the study aims to provide insights into the challenges these nations face in creating and enforcing AI ethical guidelines, particularly in light of the region's diverse political systems, technological infrastructures, and socio-economic contexts (Dhaigude & Kamath, 2025).
+Furthermore, the study aims to provide insights into the challenges these nations face in creating and enforcing AI ethical guidelines, particularly in light of the region's diverse political systems, technological infrastructures, and socio-economic contexts.
 By analyzing the effectiveness of existing policies and identifying gaps in current frameworks, the research aspires to offer recommendations for enhancing AI governance in Southeast Asia.
-Ultimately, the goal is to contribute to the development of more coherent and effective regional AI ethics frameworks that can foster responsible AI deployment while promoting the socio-economic well-being of Southeast Asian countries (El-Sayed et al., 2025).
+Ultimately, the goal is to contribute to the development of more coherent and effective regional AI ethics frameworks that can foster responsible AI deployment while promoting the socio-economic well-being of Southeast Asian countries.

-Through a detailed comparison of existing AI governance structures, the research will examine the broader implications for regional and global AI policy-making, with a focus on ensuring that AI technologies are developed and deployed in ways that respect human rights, promote social equity, and enhance democratic governance (Ferreira et al., 2025).
-This research also aims to propose actionable policy recommendations to help Southeast Asian nations build more robust, ethical, and transparent AI governance frameworks that are both regionally relevant and internationally competitive (Hadzovic et al., 2024).
+Through a detailed comparison of existing AI governance structures, the research will examine the broader implications for regional and global AI policy-making, with a focus on ensuring that AI technologies are developed and deployed in ways that respect human rights, promote social equity, and enhance democratic governance.
+This research also aims to propose actionable policy recommendations to help Southeast Asian nations build more robust, ethical, and transparent AI governance frameworks that are both regionally relevant and internationally competitive.

 A significant gap in the existing literature on AI governance lies in the lack of comparative studies focusing on the ethical frameworks employed by Southeast Asian nations.
-While much of the scholarly attention on AI governance has been concentrated on more developed countries and international bodies, research on AI ethics within the Southeast Asian context remains underexplored (Haque, 2025).
-Most existing studies on AI ethics tend to focus on the technological and economic aspects of AI deployment, with limited attention given to the ethical challenges that arise within the specific political, cultural, and legal environments of Southeast Asia (Kazerooni et al., 2025).
+While much of the scholarly attention on AI governance has been concentrated on more developed countries and international bodies, research on AI ethics within the Southeast Asian context remains underexplored.
+Most existing studies on AI ethics tend to focus on the technological and economic aspects of AI deployment, with limited attention given to the ethical challenges that arise within the specific political, cultural, and legal environments of Southeast Asia.